 DdddddJ Khaled- “Anotha one

-The latest Tweets and replies from Brent Honeywell (@brent_honeywell).
+The latest Tweets from Brent Honeywell (@brent_honeywell).
 Professional baseball player

 Then…straight from the mouth of their now former super-star, Longoria:

 It’s really hard to come into a clubhouse and to win when you give away your best players,” Longoria told reporters Sunday in Scottsdale, Ariz.